EuropaYou/broken-video-file-detector/README.md

 # Broken Video File Detector

+## I am rewriting the project.

+ By rewriting the project I will add a way to detect broken images too

+## About

 The Broken Video File Detector is a Python program that helps you identify and manage broken video files within a directory.
 It provides a user-friendly graphical interface for selecting a directory, scanning for broken video files, and performing various actions on them, such as deletion.